📋 In this article

 - Alcohol — inappropriate for Muslim families

-- Gifts with the left hand — always give and receive with the right hand
+- Gifts with the left hand — always give and receive with the right

 China & Southeast Asia 🏮